210823-Enterprise/demos/week2/README.md

   - Define the Maven Lifecycle.
   - What is `XML`?

+- Why do we use Mockito?
+Resource [here](https://www.tutorialspoint.com/mockito/index.htm) 👈

 - :star: see this Maven Demo & guide [here](https://github.com/210823-Enterprise/demos/blob/main/week2/notes/maven.md) 👈

 <br>